Giardi77/InfoGrep/README.md

     infogrep -f file.js -p mypattern

+Some regex might suck and match a lot of shit, you can use -t flag to truncate the output and see more results at once (default is 400 chars, if you want to see the whole thing set -t 0):

+    infogrep -i my_dir -t 1000

 # Contribute

 if you find this tool helpfull and want to give a better/new regex or anything that can improve performace pull request will be welcomed!